techidaily/site-games-able/source/_posts/keep-google-chromes-running-fb-game-troubleshooting-guide.md

 ## How to Fix Facebook Games Not Loading

- There are a wide[variety of Facebook games](https://www.makeuseof.com/tag/facebook-instant-games/) to play in your free time.
+ There are a wide [variety of Facebook games](https://www.makeuseof.com/tag/facebook-instant-games/) to play in your free time.
 However, if the games are not loading in Chrome, here are some solutions you can try.

 ### 1\.
 Restart Google Chrome